 This little building, surrounded by tall apartment buildings, used to be the head office of the Holland-America Line.
 This was before air travel for civilians, and it wasn’t about today’s cruise ships either.
 From this place, the Wilhelmina Pier, thousands of people from all over Europe boarded ships to sail to America, hoping to make a new life for themselves.

 Today the building is a hotel and restaurant.
 (If you’d like to stay there, click here!)
 Make sure to notice the ventilation pipes from the nearby underground parking garage.
 I think it’s so clever how the designers made them suggest the old steamship exhaust pipes.

 What next on your tour of Rotterdam?

 At this point, you’re at the end of the road and the end of your Rotterdam walking tour.
 The nearest Metro station is back where you came from, past De Rotterdam to the Wilhelminaplein metro station.

 Your other option from the Hotel New York is to cross the footbridge away from the Maas River to the Katendrecht neighborhood.
 This area, formerly quite dilapidated and ignored, is experiencing a comeback.
 You’ll find plenty of places to eat and drink, starting right at the other end of the bridge at the Fenix Food Factory.
 This old warehouse is now a collection of food-oriented start-up businesses.
-(Closed on Monday).
+(Hours vary, but all are closed on Monday).

 And one more: Delfshaven